 It is great fun on Brimham Rocks.
 Rather than just visit though it is more enjoyable to make the visit in to a short but ‘proper’ walk.
-The rocks themselves are a series of granite boulders which you can scramble on.
+The rocks themselves are a series of sandstone boulders which you can scramble on.

 Brimham Rocks is definitely a ‘must see’ when visiting the Yorkshire Dales.
 However it is not ideal as part of a structured walk.
 The best approach though is to climb the hill towards Brimham Rocks rather than just park in the car park.
 I chose the pretty village of Smelthouses to start from and a walk through the lovely riverside woods to approach the rocks.
 The name of the village originates from the time the monks from Fountains Abbey built one of the first smelt mines for the local ore.